 Image source: Ahrefs

 The first image is 58% smaller than the second image (31kb versus 73kb), but the standard is extremely similar, right?
 How are you often like that? the solution is to compress images.

 Image compression is a picture optimization method for SEO that will shrink the dimensions of your images without significant loss of quality.

 Before stepping into the discussion of SVG, you would like to understand that WordPress doesn’t allow its users to upload SVG files.
 Therefore, you want to first enable SVG support in WordPress.

 SVG (Scalable Vector Graphics) is arguably the foremost popular vector format today.
 The image with the SVG format will remain top-quality regardless of the browser, device or resolution employed by the visitor.

-Generally, websites use SVG for his or her logos and icons.
+Generally, websites use SVG for or their logos and icons.
 So, rather than using JPG or PNG format, you’ll use the SVG format for all logos or icons on your website.